htw-imi-showtime/showtime-website/content/ws22/master/m2-mmo-bubble-bobble/_index.md

 During these sessions, we came up with two different game approaches that were then developed individually.

 To begin with, we developed a prototype with the most important features, which served as a foundation for the final product.
-After that, we expanded the game with custom assets and additional engaging features.
+After that, we expanded the game with custom assets and more advanced features.
 <!-- TODO: hier noch Details von Kathi einfügen -->
-A significant amount of time went into optimizing the custom assets' and animations' performance, ensuring that the game runs smoothly on various standalone builds.
+Extensive testing has been conducted on the performance of skeleton and frame-based animations to ensure a smooth animation experience even with large numbers of players.

 With the addition of bots, we were able to ensure that there were always 30 players in the game, regardless of the number of human players that were currently online.
 This ensured that players always had someone to play with and that the game remained active and engaging at all times.